awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-verify-output.md

        };
    }

-   // Helper functions to extract the x-value from a stream record and scale it for output. var xValue = function(r) { return r.x; },
+   // helper functions to extract the x-value from a stream record and scale it for output var xValue = function(r) { return r.x; },
        xScale = linearScale(xRange[0], xRange[1], 0, graphWidth),
        xMap = function(r) { return xScale(xValue(r)); };

-   // Helper functions to extract the y-value from a stream record and scale it for output. var yValue = function(r) { return r.y; },
+   // helper functions to extract the y-value from a stream record and scale it for output var yValue = function(r) { return r.y; },
        yScale = linearScale(yRange[0], yRange[1], 0, graphHeight),
        yMap = function(r) { return yScale(yValue(r)); };

-   // A helper function that assigns a CSS class to a point based on whether it was generated as part of a hotspot. var classMap = function(r) { return r.is_hot == "Y" ? "point hot" : "point cold"; };
+   // a helper function that assigns a CSS class to a point based on whether it was generated as part of a hotspot var classMap = function(r) { return r.is_hot == "Y" ? "point hot" : "point cold"; };

    var g = svg.append("g")